-We conduct extensive experiments on both the construction of the large-scale dual-arm \ours dataset and the slow/fast system MIND-2-VLM/VLA models.
+We conduct extensive experiments on both the construction of the large-scale \ours dataset and the slow/fast system MIND-2-VLM/VLA models.
 Regarding the \ours dataset, we perform detailed evaluations on data collected from robots with different configurations.
-For assessment and benchmark analysis of a large-scale bimanual manipulation dataset \ours, we evaluate the robotic dataset using both a conventional imitation learning method—commonly used for single robot manipulation tasks—and a VLA model that has demonstrated strong generalization across diverse robotic tasks.
+For assessment and benchmark analysis of our large-scale bimanual manipulation dataset \ours, we evaluate it with conventional imitation learning methods commonly used in single-robot manipulation, as well as VLA models that have shown strong generalization across diverse robotic tasks.
 In our single-task imitation learning evaluation, we adopt two representative 2D-based approaches (ACT~\cite{zhao2023act} and UVA~\cite{li2025uva}) and two 3D-aware methods (DP3~\cite{ze20243d} and Dense Policy~\cite{su2025dense}).
 The results demonstrate that 3D imitation learning algorithms outperform 2D methods on tasks requiring bimanual coordination.
 This advantage likely stems from the richer spatial modeling in 3D, which enables more accurate representation of the visual dynamics involved in dual-arm interaction and synchronization.
 In the context of multi-task VLA models, we conduct evaluations on the \ours dataset using $\pi_{0}$~\cite{black2024pi_0}, $\pi_{0.5}$~\cite{black2025pi_0.5}, HybridVLA~\cite{liu2025hybridvla}, and XR-1~\cite{fan2025xr}.
 The results demonstrate that XR-1~\cite{fan2025xr}, a cross-embodiment model, exhibits superior performance in bimanual manipulation tasks.
 Meanwhile, we also evaluate incorporating tactile signals as part of the robot's proprioceptive input to VLA models, which helps enable bimanual mobile manipulation tasks across diverse environments.
 We then present a comprehensive analysis of the fast-slow MIND-2 system.